mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 Overview
 --------

-While replica sets provide basic protection against single-node failure, when all of the members of a replica set reside within a single facility, the replica set is still susceptible to some classes of errors within that facility including power outages, networking distortions, and natural disasters.
-To protect against these classes of failures, deploy a replica set with one or more nodes in a geographically distinct facility or data center.
+While replica sets provide basic protection against single-instance failure, when all of the members of a replica set reside within a single facility, the replica set is still susceptible to some classes of errors within that facility including power outages, networking distortions, and natural disasters.
+To protect against these classes of failures, deploy a replica set with one or more members in a geographically distinct facility or data center.

 Requirements
 ------------

-For a three-member replica set you will need two systems in a primary facility (hereafter, "Site A") and one node in a secondary facility (hereafter, "Site B".)
+For a three-member replica set you will need two instances in a primary facility (hereafter, "Site A") and one member in a secondary facility (hereafter, "Site B".)
 Site A should be the same facility or very close to your primary application infrastructure (i.e. application servers, caching layer, users, etc.)

-For a four-member replica set you will need two systems within Site A, two nodes in Site B (or one node in Site B, and one node in Site C,) and a single :term:`arbiter` node within Site A.
+For a four-member replica set you will need two systems within Site A, two members in Site B (or one member in Site B, and one member in Site C,) and a single :term:`arbiter` in Site A.

-If you wish to deploy additional nodes in the secondary facility or multiple secondary facilities, the requirements are the same with the following notes:
+If you wish to deploy additional members in the secondary facility or multiple secondary facilities, the requirements are the same with the following notes:

 - Ensure that a majority of the total number of :ref:`voting nodes
   <replica-set-non-voting-nodes>` are within Site A. This includes
-  :ref:`secondary-only nodes <replica-set-secondary-only-nodes>` and :ref:`arbiters <replica-set-arbiters>`.
+  :ref:`secondary-only members <replica-set-secondary-only-nodes>` and :ref:`arbiters <replica-set-arbiters>`.

 - If you deploy a replica set with an uneven number of members, deploy